Nehe1278/Nehe1278.github.io/Journal/BuisnessReflections.md

 # My Reflection On Creating My Mock Buisness Website (through WordPress)

-- Here are the 3 website that I studied throughout my process to gain a feel for the type of website I want to build
+- Here are the 3 website that I studied throiugh my process to gain a feel for the type of website I want to build

 |                Links To the Real World Buisnesses                 |